-How frequently you should change your air filters can depend on the following:
+How regularly you need to exchange your air filters could be on the following:

-- Air filter type
+- Air filter style

-- Complete indoor air quality
+- Overall indoor air quality

 - Number of pets

 - Air pollution levels and construction near the residence